benitomartin/multimodal-youtube-recipes/README.md

 <img width="400" alt="youtube-multimodal3" src="https://github.com/benitomartin/scale-gke-qdrant-llama/assets/116911431/4048eb35-9505-4833-bdae-e4b6e60a5548">
 </p>

-This repository contains a notebook with multimodal system using images as frames from YouTube videos, LlamaIndex framework, Qdrant as a vector database, and Gemini as embedding and llm model.
+This repository contains a notebook with a multimodal system using images as frames from YouTube videos, LlamaIndex framework, Qdrant as a vector database, and Gemini as embedding and llm model.

 Main Steps